What is Hip Preservation?

 What can you expect from a Hip Preservation appointment?

 In your child's initial Hip Preservation appointment, you can expect an evaluation of your child's hip joints by one of our expert orthopedic providers.
 From there, your care team will discuss observation, testing or treatment recommendations based on your child's individual needs.

 In your child's follow-up Hip Preservation appointments, your care team will continue to monitor the health of your child's hip joint.
 Further observation, especially following a surgical procedure, may be necessary as your child continues to grow.

 Our specially trained pediatric orthopedic surgeons use the latest diagnostic techniques to evaluate your child’s hip needs.
 Tests may include ultrasound, arthrography, magnetic resonance imaging (MRI), gait analysis, CT scan and EOS low-dose x-ray imaging.
 Many of these imaging tests provide 3D modeling to assist our orthopedic surgeons in understanding the source of your child’s hip pain and optimizing treatment.

 Hip Preservation Treatments and Procedures

-In some cases, joint preservation of the hip can be achieved without surgery.
+In some cases, hip surgery is not needed.
 When the joints are stable enough to recover on their own without the risk of displacement, they can be rested for a certain time, allowing them to heal naturally.
 A person can also use crutches or a cane to help unload an affected joint as it heals.

 Other nonsurgical recommendations may be suitable for your child, including: